dotnet/runtime/docs/workflow/debugging/coreclr/debugging-runtime.md

 2. Build the Core_Root as described in the [testing instructions](https://github.com/dotnet/runtime/blob/main/docs/workflow/testing/coreclr/testing.md#building-the-core_root).
 This generates `corerun.exe` which serves as the entry point to run managed code.
 It is placed inside the core root folder along with all required dlls.
 Example command: `.\src\tests\build.cmd generatelayoutonly`
 3. Launch a Visual Studio instance and select the option to open an existing project/solution.
 Select `artifacts\tests\coreclr\<OS>.<arch>.<configuration>\Tests\Core_Root\corerun.exe` as the project.
 4. In the Solution Explorer, right click `corerun` and select properties.
 Set `Debugger Type` to `Native Only`.
 Set the `Arguments` field to a path of a managed application to debug.
-5. To set breakpoints, runtime source files can to be added by right click the solution in the Solution Explorer and selecting Add -> Existing Item.
+5. To set breakpoints, runtime source files can to be added by right clicking the solution in the Solution Explorer and selecting Add -> Existing Item.
 6. Set breakpoints and run the application with `F5` to start debugging.

 Note, the `.sln` file can be saved and stores paths to `corerun.exe`, included files, and debug settings.
 It can be reused as long as the paths do not change.